UKHO/docs/software-engineering-policies/TechnologyGovernance/TechnologyGovernance.md

 ## Use of Tech Radars

-Each team must maintain a tech radar on our standard tool.
+Each team must maintain a tech radar on our standard tool (<https://techradar.ukho.gov.uk/>).
 The Lead Developer is accountable for making sure that this kept up to date.

 When a change is made to a radar, the Lead Developer must do the following: